Greater Moldova: Romanian and Soviet communism

 The full adoption of national communist tenets in the mid-1960s, when Ceaușescu took over as leader of Romania, allowed local historians to believe that mention of a Romanian "Greater Moldavia" would again be tolerated.
 Communist censorship intervened shortly after, to curb any mention of Bessarabia in the popular history journal, Magazin Istoric; in December 1967, editors had to remove a reference to "the whole of Moldavia", which had been written into an article about Stephen the Great.
 During the early 1970s, Ceaușescu encouraged various exceptions to this norm: he allowed references to the ancient Moldavian borders in a historical film about Dimitrie Cantemir, and quipped that "we should send it to Brezhnev"; also then, the Romanian Central Committee protested against any Soviet description of Eminescu as a "Moldavian poet".
-In 1983, commenting on Ceaușescu's speeches about national sovereignty, historian Mircea Mușat noted that the foreigners' encroachment on the Romanian lands had only registered two lasting victories: "Only two bits of Moldavia's body have been annexed [respectively] by the Tsarist and Habsburg empires (the Upper Country and Bessarabia), although there were various plans for the complete annexation of all Romanian territories."
+In 1983, commenting on Ceaușescu's speeches about national sovereignty, historian Mircea Mușat noted that the foreigners' encroachment on the Romanian lands had only registered two lasting victories: "Only two bits of Moldavia's body have been annexed [respectively] by the Habsburg and Tsarist empires (the Upper Country and Bessarabia), although there were various plans for the complete annexation of all Romanian territories."

 Meanwhile, calls for returning parts of the Ukrainian SSR were being silenced within the Soviet communist apparatus, and were instead taken up by Moldavian dissidents such as Gheorghe Ghimpu and Alexandru Usatiuc-Bulgăr.
 In 1966, another opponent of the Soviet regime, Gheorghe Muruziuc, declared at a Moldavian Communist Party meeting: "in 1940, without any rationale, Bessarabia was torn out of Romania and incorporated into the USSR as the Moldavian SSR.
 With this violent act, the Moldavian people was split apart, with part of it in Romania and the other—in the USSR.
 Sooner or later, the Moldavian SSR will either secede from the USSR and come to function as a sovereign state, or it will unite with Romania."
 Among the communists who espoused similar ideas on this topic, Lazarev lost his position at the Ministry in 1963, having been accused of "nationalism".
 As rector of Chișinău University, where he had been reinstated in 1968, he expressed support for Greater Moldavia, describing the 1812 annexation of Bessarabia as a traumatic event.
 He repeated this claim in the 1980s, when he openly rejected standard Soviet historiography by noting that "there was nothing progressive" in the original Russian annexation, by which "the Moldavian State and people found themselves artificially dismembered".